FrankLaterza/Single-GPU-Passthrough/README.md

 # Single GPU Passthrough
 Welcome to my guide on setting up a virtual machine with GPU passthrough with only a single graphics card.
-This guide was made along side this youtube tutorial here.
-If you get stuck anywhere along the way please check out this guide here for more information.
+This guide was made along side this youtube tutorial [here](https://youtu.be/UOk5Mzu53lI).
+If you get stuck anywhere along the way please check out this guide [here](https://gitlab.com/risingprismtv/single-gpu-passthrough/-/wikis/1)-Preparations) for more information.
 What are you waiting for?
 Switch to linux!!
 ### my specs
 amd cpu
 nvidia graphics card